History of FK Partizan: Early years (1946–1958)

 Finally, in late August, 1946, the new Yugoslav league started, so Partizan played its first official match, beating Pobeda Skoplje with 1–0.
 Since the club had the highest ambitions from the very beginning, it attracted some of the best players from all over the country: Stjepan Bobek, Miroslav Brozović, Zlatko Čajkovski, Kiril Simonovski, Bela Palfi, Franjo Rupnik, Prvoslav Mihajlović, Aleksandar Atanacković, Miodrag Jovanović, Vladimir Firm, Ratko Čolić and Franjo Šoštarić.
 Prominent football expert Illés Spitz became the manager, and spent next 14 years on various positions in the club.
 His implementation of top European training methods and playing tactics, combined with technically gifted squad, proved essential in winning the first championship in debut season, along with the first cup title, thus the first Double winner in the country.
 The second championship title was won in 1948–49 season.
 Partizan played its home games on the old BSK stadium until 1949, when its own stadium was built on the same site and named JNA Stadium (Stadium of Yugoslav People's Army).
 In 1950, the club evolved from a football section of the Army into independent club under the umbrella organization JSD Partizan (Yugoslav Sports Association Partizan).
 The first club's president became Ratko Vujović.
 In 1953, the remaining formal connections between the club and the Army ceased.
 Although during the 1950s Partizan had a very strong squad, led by national team players like Bobek, Čajkovski, Miloš Milutinović, Marko Valok, Bruno Belin, Tomislav Kaloperović and Branko Zebec, the club had a long break without winning a championship, only winning cup titles in 1952, 1954 and 1957.
 Despite the absence of domestic titles, Partizan's great performances on high quality tournaments throughout Europe gained them significant continental reputation.
-On 4 September 1955, Partizan participated in the first ever Champions Cup match, in Lisbon against Sporting.
+On 4 September 1955, Partizan participated in the first ever European Cup match, in Lisbon against Sporting.
 The final result was 3–3, with Milutinović becoming the first scorer in a most prestigious club competition in Europe.